dwavesystems/demos/README.md

 The solvers are accessed through the pysmt_ package.
 See the accompanying pysmt documentation for installing smt solvers.

+Access to a D-Wave system needs to be set up with a .dwrc_ file.

 The demo will construct a Binary Quadratic Model for a three-bit multiplier and embed it on the system.
 The user will be prompted for 3 integers:
  * multiplier     ( 0 <= A <=  7)